-The Aurola has accumulated a large number of 5 star reviews on sites like Amazon.
+The Aurola has a few 5 star reviews on sites like Amazon.
 But when I listened to it and compared it to the 20+ machines I’ve also used, I couldn’t understand why so many people have been so generous with their ratings.

 So although I’ll mention the positives where they exist, I felt it was important to properly highlight the negatives considering how everybody else seems to have somehow missed them.

-It needs to be plugged in at all times to work, and the cable (with a large pin on the end) slots into the back.
+A white noise machine should sit neatly on a nightstand or table and be user-friendly.
+The Aurola is too easy to move out of position when you use it on a table though.
+It needs to be plugged in at all times to work, and the cable (which has a large pin on the end) slots into the back.
 That means you can’t lie it flat, and need to use the little kick-stand that pulls out of the back.

 The 7 sound options

-Here’s how the manufacturer describes the 7 different sounds:
+Here’s how the manufacturer describes the seven different sounds: